Layout template file

 Manual Integration (Local)

-When testing locally, you must manually load the required CSS using the --stylesheet flag in the CLI.
+To test locally, you must manually load the required CSS using the --stylesheet flag in the CLI.
 This ensures that the layout renders correctly in your local browser even without access to the live system’s design assets.

 The layout examples in this documentation use Bootstrap-based utility classes for sizing and alignment, for example, d-flex and w-25.